elliot-zzh/gut/README.md

 What a 'git' needs is just its gut!

-A CLI tool written that wraps git, providing smart subcommand inference, commit message formatting, config-driven hooks, and convenient shortcuts.
+A CLI tool that wraps git, providing smart subcommand inference, commit message formatting, config-driven hooks, and convenient shortcuts.

+Written in Rust.

 ## Getting Started